If you are located in Canada, the federal and/or your provincial governments may have grants to help cover training costs.

 These courses are taught live in real-time, and online.
 The instructor and students are in different locations but online together in a group classroom setting.

-- REAM, Reliability Engineering Applied to Maintenance (Clase en Espanol, 11 to 14 Aug 2020)
+- Reliability Engineering Applied to Maintenance (REAM) (Online, Espanol, 6 to 9 Oct)

 “I really appreciated the opportunity to review your webinars, specifically the Reliability Basics series and a couple of your Asset Management videos – the MRO webinar and the AIM webinar.